Khefz, the newly arriving hack-creator,

 posted a "Memory Bank" piece for Dracula

 X: Chi no Rondo.
-This will be the last Castlevania-related
+This is the final Castlevania-related

 memory piece, actually.
 Future Castlevania blog posts will

 likely appear in the "Treasure Trove" section, within which